Arrival II: Plot

 Addison rolls out of the car and despite terrible disorientation manages to elude them and team up with Riordan again.
 The aliens have set the FBI on the two as well as cancelling their credit cards and emptying Addison's bank account of $15,000.
 The pair have only one artifact left and that produces a perfect 3D hologram when a laser beam is shone through it.
 They use it to find out that an atomic power plant due to be opened near where they are in Quebec is in the hands of the aliens.
-Later it is revealed that it is to go critical and will spread deadly radiation over many hundreds of miles (the aliens are immune to radiation).
+They soon find out that it will go critical and will spread deadly radiation over many hundreds of miles (the aliens are immune to radiation).

 Addison and Riordan attempt to show the hologram at a climate seminar, and Addison's boss, Burke, agrees to help them.
-But before they can activate the device, they are caught by Dave Cyrus, another of Addison's co-workers who has sold them out to the FBI.
+Before they can activate the device, they are caught by Dave Cyrus, another of Addison's co-workers who has sold them out to the FBI.
 Burke kills Cyrus and frames Addison for it, revealing himself to be an alien, as well.
 Barely escaping, Addison and Riordan break into a university and use an industrial laser to properly activate the artifact.

 Addison uses his computer skills to walk around and interact with an alien ship in space and to program a giant BHB deep below the power plant to go off in one hour.
 The aliens arrive and both are captured from the hologram.
 In the atomic power station, their time seems to be up until the giant BHB goes off in the alien area below it and starts ripping apart and swallowing the atomic power station.
 Wotan and Wolfe are dragged through the gaping hole in the floor.
 Nearly dragged into its sphere of influence himself, Addison uses a small BHB to stop the giant one long enough for him and Riordan to escape.
 They just make it as all that is left of the power station is a huge hole in the ground.
 Burke also survives, but injured, his alien features partly visible.
 He warns Addison that the aliens haven't been stopped, just delayed.